Cuban doctors tend to Brazil's poor, giving Rousseff a boost

 "This is a gift of God," said farm worker Deusdete Bispo Pereira after he was seen for chest pains by Dania Alvero, a doctor from Santa Clara, Cuba.
 "Everyone is happy she is here.
 We're afraid she will be sent away," he said.

-Elderly residents and pregnant women crowded into the family health centre waiting for a check up with Alvero, who like many Cuban doctors is an expert in preventive medicine.
+Elderly residents and pregnant women crowded into the family health center waiting for a check up with Alvero, who like many Cuban doctors is an expert in preventive medicine.

 "There are illnesses here that I had only read about in books, like leprosy, which no longer exists in Cuba," she said mixing Spanish and Portuguese words.